Canon 1D X Mark II vs SX70

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the SX70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the SX70 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the SX70 followed on from the Canon SX60 .
+The SX70 is a recent model that features in the current product line-up of Canon.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Canon SX70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.